-- 3. Family trust.
+- 2. Trust of the remainder.
+The Civil Code (Art.
+1939) recognizes the possibility for the testator to bind the heir to deliver the inheritance acquired by them to another (establishment of a trustee) and in particular to what is included in the inheritance at the time of induction, giving the heir freedom of management.
+The consequence of this freedom of the incumbent is the right to dispose of the inherited property without distinction as to cause, even by means of gift deeds.
+However, according to the settled case-law of the Courts, these acts do not include the last will and testament provision, because the law understands disposal as an act of management.
+The power of disposal of the estate by the heir in possession is subject to the restrictions of good faith and morality (Articles 281 and 288 of the CC). - 3.
+Family trust.
 With this trust, provided for by the provisions of the Civil Code (art.
 1929 and seq.), the legislator enables the testator to settle a heir and to stipulate that the whole or a percentage of the inheritance be retained in their family, so that in case of doubt all persons who would have inherited intestate from the testator if they had died at the death of the settlor are considered as trustees after the death of the settlor.
 This institution strengthens the family trust as the members of the family benefit from the inherited property in question. - 4.
 Surface right.
-It is provided for in derogation of the provisions of Articles 953 and 954 of the CC, which prohibit the constituent part of a thing from being separately the object of ownership or other right in rem, attributing the principle of the Roman Law "superficies solo cedit" - by the provisions of Law 3986/2011, as amended by Law 4092/2012, but also the provisions of Law 4738/2020 and Law 4804/2021 and can be defined as the right in rem of an individual or a legal person to construct a building on the territory of an estate which at the time of the creation of the right is public and to exercise in this building or in a building already constructed the powers conferred by the right of ownership.
+It is provided for in derogation of the provisions of Articles 953 and 954 of the CC, which prohibit the constituent part of a thing from being separately the object of ownership or other right in rem, attributing the principle of the Roman Law "superficies solo cedit" - by the provisions of Law 3986/2011, as amended by Law 4092/2012, but also the provisions of Law 4738/2020, Law 4804/2021 & Law 4982/2022 and can be defined as the right in rem of an individual or a legal person to construct a building on the territory of an estate which at the time of the creation of the right is public and to exercise in this building or in a building already constructed the powers conferred by the right of ownership.
 Buildings on the land are therefore objects of a separate property right.
-The establishment of the right is made by a notarial deed between the owner of the land and the person acquiring the right (surface owner) for some legal reason and submission of the document to register for a period of no more than 99 years and no less than 5 years, which duration may be extended by a notarial document.
-This institution is a reliable mechanism for the utilization of public land, as it provides the possibility of investment flexibility and development prospects without the sale of any public land. - Right of usufruct over real estate.
+The establishment of the right is made by a notarial deed between the owner of the land and the person acquiring the right (surface owner) for

+- some legal reason and submission of the document to register for a period of no more than 99 years and no less than 5 years, which duration may be extended by a notarial document.
+This institution is a reliable mechanism for the utilization of public land, as it provides the possibility of investment flexibility and development prospects without the sale of any public land. - 5.
+Right of usufruct over real estate.
 This right in rem consists of the right of the usufructuary to use and possess another's real estate for a certain period of time and is established by a deed in life or by a last will testament or by usufruct (Article 1142 and seq. of the CC).
 In particular, the usus and fructus right of the usufructuary extends to the right to use the property, to lease or rent it or to collect the fruits (in the case of agricultural property).
-The usufruct is nontransferable, unless otherwise specified (Art.
+The usufruct is non-transferable, unless otherwise specified (Art.
 1166 CC) and indefeasible (Art.
 1167 CC).

-15. Is public disclosure of the ultimate beneficial owners of real estate required?
+16. Is public disclosure of the ultimate beneficial owners of real estate required?